Main Street Electrical Parade: DreamLights

 Tokyo Disneyland Electrical Parade: DreamLights features a number of floats featured in the western incarnation, though they are upgraded or alternate models.
-As of the 2023 renewal, the parade includes The Blue Fairy, Knights of Light, Mickey's Dreamlights Train, Alice in Wonderland, Disney Fairies, Pete's Dragon, Peter Pan, Toy Story, Aladdin, Tangled, Cinderella, Beauty and the Beast, Frozen and "it's a small world".
+As of the 2023 renewal, the parade includes The Blue Fairy, Knights of Light, Mickey's Dreamlights Train, Alice in Wonderland, Disney Fairies, Pete's Dragon, Peter Pan, Toy Story, Aladdin, Tangled, Cinderella, Beauty and the Beast, Frozen and "It's a Small World".

 Like the 2022 finale in the US version, the finale features films such as Pinocchio, Lilo & Stitch, The Three Caballeros, and The Three Little Pigs.

 Versions

 There were 4 versions of the parade.

 Original Disneyland version

 The original Disneyland parade was built in 1972.
 This version ran at Disneyland Park (in Anaheim) from June 17, 1972, until 1974.
 It was replaced by America on Parade for two years.

 Redesigned Disneyland version

 In 1977, the floats were redesigned and updated by designer Bob Jani, based on his original 1972 designs, and built by Troy Barrett.
 The updated version premiered at Disneyland on June 11, 1977.
+An abridged version of the parade only containing the Alice in Wonderland and Pete's Dragon floats appeared as the halftime show for the 1978 Orange Bowl.
 It then continued with one more major break during 1982–1985 until November 25, 1996.
 It then ran through Times Square in New York as the "Hercules Electrical Parade" for one night only on June 14, 1997.